 EAT: Locals Also Recommend

 The Pig and Publican for Belgian pub food, Lewes Oyster House, Bramble & Brine for New American, Raas for Indian, Heirloom for inspired food and décor, Honey’s Farm Fresh for breakfast.

 Best Places to Stay in Lewes DE

-Guestrooms are joyful spaces.
+Guest rooms verge on campy with a touch of high-style.
 Mine featured a semi-canopy four-poster bed with bamboo frame, a thatched ceiling, cork floor and mosaic tile bathroom.
 The top floor serves as common room with a 360 degree view balcony and of course an abundance of art.

 Breakfast is most casual.
 Coffee, cereal, Pop Tarts, and fruit are laid out for guests.
 You can order eggs any way with bacon or sausage, too.

-STAY: Inn @ Canal Square.
-Overlooking the canal, park, marinas and the Overfalls Lightship, this tony 25-room “Nantucket-style” hotel is the most conventional on this list.
+Overlooking the canal, park, marinas and the Overfalls Lightship, this tony 25-room “Nantucket-style” Inn @ Canal Square is the most conventional on this list.
 Rooms are being updated now and will debut with new carpeting, sheets and a fresh look.
 One perk for boaters – the Inn has its own set of docks, so you can motor in, tie up and stay overnight in style.